jfontelo/ga-data-analysis/README.md

-# ga-data-analysis
+# ecomm-analysis
-This is a case study of Google Analytics data analysis
+This is a case study of an ecommerce website analysis